Legislators change course, suggest removing proficiency-based diploma requirement

 Langley was one of three who voted against the majority committee recommendation.

-Eight school districts will be awarding proficiency-based diplomas in June, two are scheduled for 2019, 10 will be ready in 2020 and the rest are on track to award the diplomas in 2021, according to the Maine Department of Education.
+Eight school districts will be awarding proficiency-based diplomas this year, two are scheduled for 2019, 10 will be ready in 2020 and the rest are on track to award the diplomas in 2021, according to the Maine Department of Education.

 The new diploma system was one of three major education initiatives championed by Gov. Paul LePage, along with charter schools and a system to give all schools A-F grades.

 During a nearly six-hour public hearing on Monday, the committee heard or received written testimony from more than 80 people.
-A large and vocal group of parents from the Lewiston/Auburn area have been active in recent months urging a full repeal, but others who testified on Monday said the system is working in some parts of the state.
+A large and vocal group of parents from the Lewiston/Auburn area have been active in recent months urging a full repeal, but some of those who testified on Monday said the system is working in other parts of the state.

 For example, four top administrators from the Mount Desert Island Regional School System signed a letter to the committee stating that repealing the law would undermine six years of work to implement the new system.